TechGrounds-Cloud8/cloud8-archana-sekarr/NetworkandSecurities/SEC-04-SymmetricEncryption.md

 ### Overcome challanges

-1. I had to learn the meaning of cryption, encryption and different types to understand how the process works.
+1. I had to learn the meaning of cryptography, encryption and different types to understand how the process works.

 2. I also learnt some of the interesting methods of encryption used in the past and present.